-The Swedish-Brazilian operatic soprano Helena Schuback, born in 1990, obtained her master degree from Oslo National Academy of the Arts - Opera Academy in 2021.
+Swedish-Brazilian soprano Helena Schuback, born in 1990, obtained her master’s degree from Oslo National Academy of the Arts - Opera Academy in 2021.
 She began her musical studies at age 6, with the violin as her main instrument.
 She has obtained a Master of violin from The Royal College of Music in Stockholm.
 During high school she took singing lessons but after a few years of working as a freelance violinist she retook her singing studies with Prof. Paul Farrington and Prof. Toril Carlsen in Norway.

-During the residency her current vocal coaches are Sylvia Kevorkian and Sir Willard White.
+Her current vocal coaches are Sylvia Kevorkian and Sir Willard White.